August 25–31, 2018

 UBCSUO Health & Dental Plan is extended health and dental coverage, designed specifically for students to cover expenses not covered by basic health care plans.
 This covers items such as prescription drugs, dental care, travel health coverage, health practitioners, vision care, and more.
 This plan is provided through the Student Union of UBC Okanagan.
 All students are automatically enrolled in this plan upon registration for classes.

 I’m an international student.
 Can I come to Jump Start on a visitor visa?

 Unfortunately, the Jump Start office is not authorized to advise you on health insurance or immigration-related questions.
 Please contact International Programs and Services and connect with one of our International Student Advisors at email@example.com

 Can I accompany my student to Jump Start?

 Parents are welcome to stay in Kelowna while your student is at Jump Start.
-We will be hosting a parent session on August 27th, and you will have time that evening to say goodbye to your child.
+We will be hosting a Parent Conference session on August 27th, and you will have time that evening to say goodbye to your child.

 If your student is living on-campus, you will not be able to stay in residence with them.
 However, there are many hotels around Kelowna.
 Options for staying on campus while you’re in Kelowna are also available.